ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Base instances
 {: #base-instances}

-The billing of a base instance depends on the options you select when you create a virtual machine.
-The factors that affect the billing of the base instance are, the machine type, number of cores, and amount of memory.
+The billing of a base instance depends on the options that you select when you create a virtual machine.
+The factors that affect the billing of the base instance are the machine type, number of cores, and amount of memory.
 When you create your virtual machine, the associated monthly rate is displayed on the billing of the base instance.

 The pricing for memory is calculated based on a ratio of 64 GB per core.
 For example, if you use more than 16 GB for 0.25 cores, you must pay a premium high-use RAM price for the excess memory.
 However, if you use up to 128 GB for 2 cores, you do not have to pay any premium memory price.